-You could easily spend an entire week exploring #FranklinTN.
+You could easily spend an entire week exploring Franklin, Tennessee.
 The Great American Main Street, storied history, and live music alone could fill any itinerary, and those are just part of the reasons Franklin was named the “Best Southern Town” by Garden & Gun Magazine.

 If you’ve only got 72 hours to spend in Franklin, you’ll want to make sure you hit these hot spots!

 Any trip to Franklin has to start with a leisurely stroll down Main Street.
 Aside from taking in the beauty of the architecture and breathing in that authentic sense of Americana, you can also map out your go-to shops and restaurants.

 The long-time pharmacy is now a world-class southern cuisine destination that is sure to please as much with its ambiance as it is your dinner.

-For that after dinner treat, either head to the bar a Gray’s on Main for one of their handmade crafted cocktails (get the Anthem Spirit and thank me later!) or walk down to Kilwins for a sweet treat they’ll make right in front of you.
+For that after-dinner treat, either head to the bar a Gray’s on Main for one of their handmade crafted cocktails (get the Anthem Spirit and thank me later!) or walk down to Kilwins for a sweet treat they’ll make right in front of you.

 Begin your morning at The Factory at Franklin.
-You could honestly spend an entire day at The Factory, but since you only have the weekend grab a 100 Layer Donut from Five Daughters Bakery and a cup of deliciousness from Honest Coffee Roasters.
+You could honestly spend an entire day at The Factory, but since you only have the weekend grab a 100 Layer Donut from Five Daughters Bakery and a cup of deliciousness from Honest Coffee Roasters as you browse around the many shops.
 After a browse around the shops at The Factory, step back in time for a lesson in Franklin’s rich history.

 If the idea of sipping a glass of wine atop a beautiful hillside as you listen to music sounds like the perfect evening for you, head to Arrington Vineyards.
 The beautiful spot owned by country music star Kix Brooks is the perfect place to catch Music in the Vines each weekend.